 In order to prevent this, an application should do as little work in the UI thread as possible.
-Long running or complex operations should be done in a worker thread.
-When these operations are finished their results are returned to the UI thread and the user interface updated with the values.
+Long running or complex operations should be run in a worker thread.
+When these operations are finished, their results are returned to the UI thread and then the user interface is updated with the values.

-We can use the same Task.Factory.StartNew method that we did on iOS.
+We can use the same Task.Factory.StartNew method that we did in iOS.

-Edit the file SpeakersActivity.cs updating the code to use a ProgressDialog and Task.Factory.StartNew:
+Edit the file SpeakersActivity.cs, updating the code to use a ProgressDialog and Task.Factory.StartNew:

 SpeakersAdapter adapter;